 - Inability to sleep, often for several days

-- Tics, hyperactivity, and being jumpy
+- Tics, hyperactivity, and feeling jumpy

 Other physical signs to watch out for include persistent vomiting, diarrhea, and excessive sweating.
 Individuals might also demonstrate obsessive or repetitive behaviors such as constant grooming or reorganizing their belongings.
-Meth addiction poses a high risk for overdose.
-This is especially true when used with alcohol or other drugs, which it commonly is.

 - Increased risk of accidental overdose or death